 Susan: Some men were born lucky.
 Some men were born very lucky.That's "gag" as in "joke".
 Not something else.
 The Spear Counterpart of Gag Boobs—and the opposite of Teeny Weenie in size—is a character with a giant penis that causes comedy.
 Usually much less explicit than gag boobs, as most TV shows can't actually show penises as much as just referring to so-and-so's tripod, trouser snake, garden hose etc. Though some shows are able to use visual means of implying the same point.
 A gold mine of sexual entendre for shows, and often applies to either the hero or a dumb jock-type guy.
 However, it can be especially funny if you give it to a Butt Monkey, Shrinking Violet, Hollywood Nerd, or other harmless-looking guy whom you'd never guess was hung.
 Owing to the extreme exaggerations possible in sequential art, this is a staple of both Ecchi / Hentai and Sex Comedy Web Comics.
+This Trope is Older Than Feudalism, at least.
+The original Greek dramas would often feature comedic actors dressed as satyrs who wore costumes with exaggerated genitalia.
+(Which is where the word "satire" derived from, incidentally.)
 For when giant penises improve sex instead of comedy, see Bigger Is Better in Bed.

 Sally: What was Patrick born?